biocore/qiime/doc/doc_analysis_parameters.rst

 2. blast (Altschul, Gish, Miller, Myers, & Lipman, 1990), which compares and clusters each sequence against a reference database of sequences.
 3. Mothur (Schloss et al., 2009), which requires an input file of aligned sequences.
 The input file of aligned sequences may be generated from an input file like the one described below by running align_seqs.py.
 For the Mothur method, the clustering algorithm may be specified as nearest-neighbor, furthest-neighbor, or average-neighbor.
 The default algorithm is furthest-neighbor.
 4. prefix/suffix [Qiime team, unpublished], which will collapse sequences which are identical in their first and/or last bases (i.e., their prefix and/or suffix).
 The prefix and suffix lengths are provided by the user and default to 50 each.
 5. Trie [Qiime team, unpublished], which collapsing identical sequences and sequences which are subsequences of other sequences.
+6. uclust (Robert Edgar, unpublished, 2009), creates "seeds" of sequences which generate clusters based on percent identity.

 *Usage:* :file:`pick_otus.py [options]`